 - Limits: every five minutes it calculates, with real position and prices, the exposure for each individual account and for Clearing Member's accounts, the results are aggregated at the Clearing Member level to determine the consumption of the Intraday Risk Limits and Margin Call Limits granted to Clearing Members by the Board of Directors of CRCC.
 In addition, it allows real-time risk simulations, simulating changes in parameters and/or positions. - SGG (Collateral Management System): contains the record of all the collateral posted.
-It values the securities daily at market prices with the prices received from Infovalmer Proveedor de Precios para Valoración S.A. (official market price supplier of CRCC) and applies the haircuts. - CyL: This module collects the risk data from Limits and SGG, compares them with the margin deposited in the SGG module and calculates at the end of day cycle, the required margin in cash before 8:00 a.m. the next business day.
+It values the securities daily at market prices with the prices received from Precia Proveedor de Precios para Valoración S.A. (official market price supplier of CRCC) and applies the haircuts. - CyL: This module collects the risk data from Limits and SGG, compares them with the margin deposited in the SGG module and calculates at the end of day cycle, the required margin in cash before 8:00 a.m. the next business day.
 Debits/credits from the multilateral net cash settlement are made through automatic debit directly to the Central Bank's accounts.
-The Clearinghouse system provides the information on the cash requirements, through CRCC stations, both at the individual account level and at Member level, during the intraday and at the end of the day.
+The Clearinghouse system provides the information on the cash requirements, through CRCC stations, both at the individual account level and at Member level, during the intraday and at the end of the day. - Supervisor: calculates and manages the risk derived from the received and accepted operations at an Individual account level.
+This module values the positions, calculates the required margin through H-VaR and ES algorithms, calculates de coupon payments, variation margin, price alignment and the information provided to the clearing members.

-The CRCC system provides information to the Members throughout the day, through the SMART system terminals and the Web Portal.
+The CRCC system provides information to the Members throughout the day, through the SMART system terminals, the Web Portal and SFTP connection.
 The members have access to information on transactions, positions valued at official prices and risk parameters, so that they can keep track of their required margin, posted collateral, risk matrices for different scenarios, variation margin pending, profit and loss settlement, premium settlement for options.
 This information is delivered at the individual account level and aggregated at the Member level.
 Additionally, at the end of day, the applications provide Members with the consumption of their risk limits, the risk of the worst-case stress test scenario and the inventory of the customer accounts managed.